 The scope of the Program on Networks includes all aspects of networking related to libraries and public access to information, from technical, operational, managerial, and user-interface topics to social, economic, legal, and political considerations.
 Achieving reasonable access depends on networks that are available, affordable, sufficiently capable, easily managed, supported by effective inter-library and cross-sectoral institutions, and supported by public policies and practices that are consistent with library core values.

 The prevalent use of technology by youth in formal educational and informal social settings, and individually raise a number of issues related to how young people access, apply, create, and share information.
 These issues range from questions at the individual level about developing basic digital citizenship skills to impacts on intellectual and ethical development.
 Questions also include societal issues from perpetuating the digital divide to impacts on economic development, innovation, and ultimately global competition.
 As a critical access point, libraries serving youth are not only implicated by policies regarding technology use among young people, they are also a powerful ally for decision makers as they develop policies, especially in areas that are still emerging and influence future directions in information policy.

-The OITP mission implicates diverse and expanding intellectual domains, each involving a number of specialized topics.
-The OITP Fellows Program serves as a means to draw on nationally-recognized researchers, practitioners, and policy advocates in LIS or allied areas to strengthen the Office’s involvement in national policy discussions and otherwise support OITP’s mission.
-OITP Fellows may have expertise in core LIS areas or in a wide range of other relevant areas that include telecommunications, intellectual property law, computer science, management and organizational behavior, political science, public policy and government, economics, and sociology, among others.
+The Fellows Program serves as a means to draw on nationally-recognized researchers, practitioners, and policy advocates in LIS or allied areas to strengthen the Office’s involvement in national policy discussions and otherwise support ALA's mission.
+Fellows may have expertise in core LIS areas or in a wide range of other relevant areas that include telecommunications, intellectual property law, computer science, management and organizational behavior, political science, public policy and government, economics, and sociology, among others.